Gold after Randomized Sand: Model-X Split Knockoffs for Controlled Transformation Selection: Simulation Experiments

-In Figure \ref{fig:numplot non-trivial D}, the performance of Model-X Split Knockoffs is evaluated in the scenarios where $D$ is non-trivial, i.e. $D\neq I_p$.
-In both cases, the FDR of Model-X Split Knockoffs is under control universally for all choices of sample sizes.
-Meanwhile, the selection power of Model-X Split Knockoffs follows a similar trend as it is in the case where $D=I_p$, i.e. the selection power gradually increases from 0 to 1 when the sample size enlarges.
+In the last two figures of Figure \ref{fig:numplot comparisons logistic}, the performance of Model-X Split Knockoffs is evaluated in the scenarios where $D$ is non-trivial, i.e., $D\neq I_p$.
+In both cases, the FDR of Model-X Split Knockoffs (MSK+) is under control universally for all choices of sample sizes, with MSK higher as defined.
+Meanwhile, the selection power of Model-X Split Knockoffs follows a similar trend as the case where $D=I_p$, i.e., the selection power gradually increases from 0 to 1 when the sample size enlarges.